 The College of Optometry operates three full-service eye care facilities.
 These three clinical facilities collectively are referred to as the "Center for Eye Care".
+Most major insurances are accepted.
+Payments/copayments are expected as services are rendered.
 The Center is part of the University of Missouri-St. Louis College of Optometry's extensive network of research on vision problems and consists of the following facilities:

 - The University Eye Center on the South Campus of the UM-St. Louis

 - The Optometric Center in the Central West End of the city of St. Louis

 - The East St. Louis Center in East St. Louis, Illinois

 Eye care within the Center is divided into the following services: